 On 15 October, the government announced plans to to protect the UK’s future cash system and ensure people have easy access to cash.

-Under the government proposals, cashback without a purchase – which has previously been called cash-in-shop by the European Payments Council – could be widely available from retailers of all sizes in local communities across the UK.
-Last year, consumers received £3.8 billion in cashback when paying for items at a till – making it the second most used method for withdrawing cash in the UK behind ATMs.
+Under the government proposals, cashback without a purchase – which has previously been called Service allowing a customer to withdraw cash from a payment account using a mobile application on a smartphone at a participating shop supporting the application.
+Also referred to as a “virtual ATM”.
+Unlike cashback, a cash-in-shop transaction does not require the consumer to make a purchase. by the European Payments Council – could be widely available from retailers of all sizes in local communities across the UK.
+Last year, consumers received £3.8 billion in A service whereby the customer pays electronically a higher amount to a retailer than the value of the purchase for goods and/or services and receives the difference in cash.
+It is also a reward system associated with credit card usage, whereby the consumer receives a percentage of the amount spent on the credit card. when paying for items at a till – making it the second most used method for withdrawing cash in the UK behind ATMs.

 John Glen, Economic Secretary to the Treasury, said: “We know that cash is still really important for consumers and businesses – that’s why we promised to legislate to protect access for everyone who needs it.
 We want to harness the same creative thinking that has driven innovation in digital payments to maintain the UK’s cash system and make sure people can easily access cash in their local area.”